Do you want to make a contribution to world-class research that is leading the critical fight against biodiversity loss?

 The small town of Oxapampa is often shrouded in mist from the lush cloud forests found in the Peruvian Amazon jungle.
 It is located 500 kilometres northeast of Lima and it’s from this base that GVI operates its Oxapampa wildlife conservation and Oxapampa community development programs.

 Interning in Oxapampa allows you to take part in an internship focused on environmental education and wildlife conservation in the Amazon jungle and cloud forests.
-There is also the opportunity to assist local Peruvian communities to work on development projects that they have identified as important.
+There is also the opportunity to assist local Peruvian communities to work on development projects they have identified as important.
 This could involve tasks such as teaching English or assisting with community development initiatives.

-Home to many valuable underwater, coastal, and island habitats, the Oceania region is of particular interest to marine conservationists.
-There are also many development initiatives running in this region, focusing on issues such as education, health and well-being, as well as economic growth.
+Home to many valuable underwater, coastal and island habitats, the Oceania region is of particular interest to marine conservationists.
+There are also many community development initiatives running in this region, focusing on issues such as education, health and well-being, as well as economic growth.
 Students interested in international community development or marine conservation can gain experience learning about these types of initiatives in the context of the Pacific islands with GVI.
 Our only internship destination in the Australasian region, is the Fiji archipelago.

 Fiji is one of the most popular diving destinations in the world and is known for its luxury resorts.
 Sustainable fishing and tourism practices are required to preserve the island and underwater habitats and locals need support in order to make the most of the employment opportunities offered by the tourism sector.
+From our base in the district of Dawasamu – on the main Fijian island of Viti Levu – we run marine conservation and community internships.

 Many academic institutions now consider international internship programs, from a reputable provider like GVI, to be programs with a similar value to study abroad programs.
 For this reason, they’re often keen to allocate credits for these programs.
 This means you can make use of your financial aid to fund your internship abroad, while also earning credits that count towards your qualification.